 Frequently Asked Questions

 An affidavit of loss doesn’t expire and is valid for life.
-However, the affidavit is meant only for a specific lost item, so if you acquired a replacement for the item and you also lost it, you will have to execute another affidavit of loss.
+However, the affidavit is meant only for a specific lost item, so if you acquired a replacement for the item and you also lost it, you will have to execute another affidavit.

-You can have your affidavit of loss signed, sealed and notarized by a notary public, who is a person legally authorized to administer oaths and to certify public documents.
+You can have your affidavit signed, sealed and notarized by a notary public, who is a person legally authorized to administer oaths and to certify public documents.

 If you don’t know any notary public, you can have your affidavit notarized at the Public Attorney’s Office or the Hall of Justice.
 You can also inquire at your city or municipal hall where some notaries public may have their offices.